ambitioninc/fleming/README.md

 - return_naive: A boolean specifying whether to return the datetime object as naive.
 - year: Specifies the yearly interval to round down to.
 Defaults to None.
 - month: Specifies the monthly interval (inside of a year) to round down to.
 Defaults to None.
-- week: Specifies to round up to the beginning of the previous week.
+- week: Specifies to round to the beginning of the previous week.
 Defaults to None and only accepts a possible value of 1.
 - day: Specifies the daily interval to round down to (inside of a month).
 Defaults to None.
 - hour: Specifies the hourly interval to round down to (inside of a day).
 Defaults to None.
 - minute: Specifies the minute interval to round down to (inside of an hour).
 Defaults to None.